The Hidden Risks of Moldy Weed

 Proper Storage

-Storing weed effectively is paramount to preventing mold growth:
+Storing weed effectively is paramount to preventing mold growth, including:

 Maintaining Humidity Levels